 How will you see in the dark?

 Most ultralight backpackers take headlamps with them when they head out in the dark.
 If you don’t like wearing a headlamp, then you could consider taking a torch.
 Remember that every single person needs to have their own light source.
 Don’t forget to take spare batteries with you.
+For more information on how to choose the best LED headlights, check out our article on this topic.

 How will you protect yourself from the sun?

 Protecting yourself from the harsh rays of the sun is really, really important.
 We would advise that people always carry a pair of sunglasses with them.
 You should also use a sunscreen that features a high SPF+ rating.
+See our review of the top waterproof sunscreen you can use for your protection.

 You also need to take your sunglasses with you when you are adventuring in colder climates because light reflecting off of the snow can be blinding.